cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``200 OK``
      - Module was successfully deleted
    * - ``409 Conflict``
-     - Module with provided <module-name> cannot be deleted because there's another module that depends on it or there a DataSet exists of the type that is declared by this module.
+     - Module with provided <module-name> cannot be deleted because either there's another module that depends on it or there is an existing DataSet of the type that is declared by this module
    * - ``404 Not Found``
      - Module with provided <module-name> could not be found